conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

 ## Client to Gateway, with virtual clusters

 To put Gateway in multi-tenancy mode, and to work with virtual clusters;
-1. Set the environment variable `GATEWAYMODE: VCLUSTER`
+1. Set the environment variable `GATEWAY_MODE: VCLUSTER`
 1. Create a username to connect to the virtual cluster, through the admin API
 1. Update your client to use this username when connecting